 - i.
-Complain directly to Pradhan Mantri Gram Sarak Yojana here or - ii.
-Complain to Rajasthan Public Works Department: (where ever you applied) - iii.
+Complain directly to where ever you applied the Block CEO or the Jila Panchayat; then - ii.
+Complain to MP Public Works (contacts here) or MP Rural Road Development Authority: (where ever you applied); then - iii.
+RTI to MP Rural Road Development Authority (See web here); then - iv.
 RTI to Pradhan Mantri Gram Sarak Yojana.
-(Click here then on 'Right to Information' (top left); or - iv.
-RTI to Rajasthan Public Works (contacts here). (where ever you applied) - v.
-Using the Central Government's on-line grievance redressal mechanism here
+(Click here then on 'Right to Information' (top left); then - v.
+Using the Central Government's on-line grievance redressal mechanism here.